extremerehman/ScrappedData/scraped_content/Estimation.md

 ---

-#### Share this post

-# 200+ Estimation Questions asked at PM Job interviews

-### Guess Estimation problems are very common in Product Management and Consulting Interview.
-Here is a list of some important data points that will help you out.

-#### Share this post

 Subscribe today and get access to every Answer on the platform.
 Limited Period Offer!

 [Activate Subscription & Unlock Answers](https://www.mypminterview.com/subscribe)